dbmcclain/Lisp-Actors/README.md

 So it is really pretty much the same idea as conventional multi-thread programming, but slightly more generalized - to the point where "threads" and "locks" become irrelevant.
 They are both present, but only used beneath the Actors protocol, never overtly by snippet "Actor" code.

 There becomes no inherent limit to the number of concurrent parallel tasks in a running Actors system.
 It scales extremely well, easily accommodating millions of concurrent tasks.
+Actors can SEND messages to remote Actors without even realizing it.
+So distributed code becomes a natural thing to do.
+And the distribution of code can be changed on the fly without affecting any other code.

 The end result is that it becomes super-easy to write highly scalable, multi-threaded, code by writing it as though you are the sole occupant of the machine inside each code snippet.
 Then, on execution, you get massive parallel concurrent code execution, whose concurrency boundaries are up to you in how you apportioned pieces of one or more tasks to different "Actor" snippets.